-FALL 2009 August 26 Senior Citizen Tuition Program March 23 Deadline To Submit International (Foreign I-20) Application for Admission for Fall 2009.
-C Registration for Eligible residents (55+).
-June 8 Deadline to Submit Resident/Non-Resident (except International students) Application for Admissions to avoid Fall 2009 Late Registration.
-August 27 12 p.m.
-Deadline to make payment or satisfactory payment arrangements with the Collections Office located 2 nd floor at the Field House.
-April 7-July 17 Fall 2009 Early Registration By Class Levels September 7 Holiday - Labor Day.
-July 10 Graduate English Proficiency Exam (GEPE) for students who wish to enroll in Graduate School for Fall 2009.
-October 14 Last Day for Voluntary Withdrawal from Fall 2009 Classes With A Grade Of "W".
+Tomprote doct and the same of upproducer to rue man acceptance in a with a min that if March 22 FALL 2010 Deadline To Submit International (Foreign I-20) Application for Admission for Fall 2010.
+August 25 Senior Citizen Tuition Program Registration for Eligible residents (55+).
+June 7 Deadline to Submit Resident/Non- Resident (except International students) Application for Admissions to avoid Fall 2010 Late Registration.
+August 26 12 p.m.
+Deadline to make payment or satisfactory payment arrangements with the Collections Office located 2 nd floor at the Business Office.
+April 6-July 16 Fall 2010 Early Registration By Class Levels September 6 Holiday - Labor Day.
+July 9 Graduate English Proficiency Exam (GEPE) for students who wish to enroll in Graduate School for Fall 2010.
+October 13 Last Day for Voluntary Withdrawal from Fall 2010 Classes With A Grade Of "W".
 November 2 Holiday-All Soul's Day.
-August 5-7 Fall 2009 - Open Registration Records office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., November 11 Holiday - Veteran's Day.
+August 4-6 Fall 2010 - Open Registration Records office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., November 11 Holiday - Veteran's Day.
 Monday - Friday).
-November 26 Holiday - Thanksgiving Day.
-August 11-14 New Graduate/Student Registration Fall 2009.
-November 26 -28 Thanksgiving Break.
-Senior Citizens notify Records Office of Intent to participate in tuition program.
-November 27 Deadline for Graduate Students to pass Final Oral Examination for Fall 2009.
-August 14-18 Fall 2009 Late Registration (For All December 8 Holiday - Our Lady of Camarin Day.
-Tagast 17 10 Students).
+November 25 Holiday - Thanksgiving Day.
+August 10-13 New Graduate Student Registration Fall 2010.
+November 25 -27 Thanksgiving Break.
+August 12 Senior Citizens notify Records Office of Intent to participate in tuition program.
+November 26 Deadline for Graduate Students to pass Final Oral Examination for Fall 2010.
+December 8 Holiday - Our Lady of Camarin Day.
+August 13, 16 All Students).
 Register at the Records office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday).
-Payment must be completed by August 27 by 12 p.m.
-December 11 Deadline to submit approved Thesis or Special Project & Form B to the Office of Graduate Studies, Sponsored Programs & Research August 19 Fall 2009 Weekday Classes Begin.
-Deadline To Submit Petition To Withdraw From Fall 2009 Classes August 19-25 Fall 2009 Schedule Adjustment - Make schedule adjustment at the Records office, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday) Cancellation Fees applies.
-Pick-up and submit form at the Records Office by 6pm.
+Payment must be completed by August 26 by 12 p.m.
+December 10 Deadline to submit approved Thesis or Special Project & Form B to the Office of Graduate Studies, Sponsored Programs & Research August 18 Fall 2010 Weekday Classes Begin.
+Deadline To Submit Petition To Withdraw From Fall 2010 Classes - Fall 2010 Schedule Adjustment - Make schedule adjustment at the Records office, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Pick-up and submit form at the Records Office by 6pm.
 (One form per class; each form requires individual instructors and advisor signature and approval).
-Finday) Cancellation Fees applies.
-Last Day Of Fall 2009 Classes.